EU-MERCOSUR Leaks (MEFTA deal)

-EU-MERCOSUR negotiations re-launched 2010 and the trade blocs are aiming to conclude them before the end of 2017.
+EU-MERCOSUR negotiations re-launched 2010 and the trade blocs are aiming to conclude them in 2018.
 The leaked documents are dated July 2017 (plus one document from 2016).
 The original documents have been retyped to protect our sources.

 Whether you care about environmental issues, animal welfare, labour rights or internet privacy, you should be concerned about what is in these leaked documents.
 They underline the strong objections civil society and millions of people around the world have voiced: EU-MERCOSUR is once again about a huge transfer of power from people to big business.